Superlend/superkat/docs/whitepaper.md

 ## Motivation

 Euler V2 is a lending and borrowing protocol built on top of the [EVC](https://github.com/euler-xyz/ethereum-vault-connector) primitive and using the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), prioritising modularity, efficiency and flexibility.
-On Euler V2, lenders must consider multiple factors, including the loan-to-value ratio, the used oracles, caps, the type of vault(borrowable, escrow)...etc.
-For that reason, interacting with lending vaults directly is more suited to sophisticated and knowledgeable lenders than passive ones.
-That’s why we introduce Euler Earn, to provide an easy way for user to gain access to passive yield, without worrying about risk-management.
+On Euler V2, lenders must consider many technical factors, including the types of collateral accepted, loan-to-value ratio, the oracles used, supply and borrow caps, the type of vault (borrowable, escrow), and so on.
+For that reason, interacting with lending vaults directly is more suited to sophisticated and knowledgeable lenders than to passive ones.
+Euler Earn helps solve this challenge by providing an easier way for lenders to gain access to passive yield, by externalising risk-management to trusted vault governors who manage their deposits on their behalf.

 ## Permissionless Yield Aggregation & Risk Management

-Any risk curator can use the factory to create a Euler Earn vault, including DAOs, protocols, risk experts, funds…etc can all leverage the permissionless infrastructure to provide users with a simple passive yield earning experience.
+Any risk curator can use the factory to create a Euler Earn vault, including DAOs, protocols, risk experts, funds or curious devlopers.
+Anyone can leverage the permissionless infrastructure to provide users with a simple passive yield earning experience.

 ## Core concepts